AshCaiH/cn_w8_sequelize/README.md

 ---
 ### DELETE
 #### `DELETE localhost:0000/xxx`
-Delete items matching the criteria given in the request body.
+Deletes items matching the criteria given in the request body.

 eg `DELETE localhost:0000/books` with the following request body